- 1 Lb. of Prime Pork Cutlets, sliced thin (about 6-7)

 - Salt and Pepper to taste

-- Oil for Shallow Frying - Extra Virgin, Safflower, or Vegetable works great for these
+- Oil for Shallow Frying (Extra Virgin, Safflower, or Vegetable work great)

 Coat one cutlet at a time into egg wash and then the breadcrumbs and lay on a tray until all cutlets are coated evenly.

 Set Blackstone Griddle to medium low heat or about 350 degrees.